dafny-lang/libraries/src/dafny/Results.md

-## The `Boxes` module {#sec-boxes}
+## The `Results` module {#sec-results}

-A _Box_ datatype is one whose values can hold either a success indication, optionally along with a value, or a failure indication, optionally with error information.
+A _Results_ datatype is one whose values can hold either a success indication, optionally along with a value, or a failure indication, optionally with error information.
 These are particularly useful with Dafny's abrupt-termination-on-failure `:-` operator.

 Any user datatype can serve this purpose, as long as it has an `IsFailure?` predicate